-In the case of new construction, gut or substantial rehabilitation, Permission to Occupy (PTO) forms shall be accompanied by the signed Certificate of Substantial Completion and the Final Certificate of Occupancy from the jurisdiction, in addition to all completed punch lists.
+- A. Permission to Occupy (PTO) forms shall be required for all projects except in cases of minor or moderate rehabilitation when residents do not vacate units during the renovation work.
+Permission to Occupy form shall be accompanied by: - 1) Signed Certificate of Substantial Completion - 2) Final Certificate of Occupancy from the jurisdiction.
 Temporary Certificates of Occupancy are NOT acceptable.

-- A. The PTO site visit will be conducted by the assigned CHFA Field Observer after items on the architect's and GC's punch-lists have been amended and the units are cleaned. - B. The CHFA Field Observer will conduct a site visit of each completed apartment and check items as outlined on the CHFA punch list inspections report.
+For minor or moderate rehabilitation, the jurisdiction may issue an inspection notification letter indicating a final inspection was completed in lieu of the typical Certificate of Occupancy - 3) All completed punch lists by Architect and CHFA Field Observer - 4) Insurance Policies (property and liability) for 1st PTO only - B. Permission to Occupy (PTO) forms shall not be required for minor or moderate rehabilitation when residents do not vacate units during the renovation work.
+However, following documents shall be provided at completion: - 1) Signed Certificate of Substantial Completion - 2) Inspection notification letter from the jurisdiction indicating a final inspection was completed.
+This is required in lieu of a Certificate of Occupancy - 3) All completed punch lists by Architect and CHFA Field Observer - C. The PTO site visit will be conducted by the assigned CHFA Field Observer after items on the architect's and GC's punch-lists have been amended and the units are cleaned. - D. The CHFA Field Observer will conduct a site visit of each completed apartment and check items as outlined on the CHFA punch list inspections report.
 The CHFA Field Observer may generate another punch list based upon the site visit that will have to be addressed before the PTO paperwork can be signed off.
-The CHFA Field Observer may discontinue the site visit at any time when the items on the list are too long or repetitive in nature. - C. When the project is ready for occupancy, after all punch-list items have been completed, the architect shall assist the developer/owner in preparing and executing a CHFA PTO form which shall be signed by the owner/developer, GC, architect and CHFA Field Observer.
-The PTO form and all associated backup documents shall be submitted to CHFA Technical Services for review and approval. - D. In cases of minor or moderate rehabilitation when residents do not vacate units during the renovation work, Permission to Occupy forms shall not be required.
-However, the Certificate of Substantial Completion is still required for the project.
-Also, the jurisdiction may issue an inspection notification letter in lieu of the typical Certificate of Occupancy if the residents did not vacate the units during the construction.
-A notification from the jurisdiction indicating a final inspection is required in lieu of a Certificate of Occupancy.
+The CHFA Field Observer may discontinue the site visit at any time when the items on the list are too long or repetitive in nature. - E. When the project is ready for occupancy, after all punch-list items have been completed, the architect shall assist the developer/owner in preparing and executing a CHFA PTO form which shall be signed by the owner/developer, GC, architect and CHFA Field Observer.
+The PTO form and all associated backup documents shall be submitted to CHFA Technical Services for review and approval.

 VIII.
-REDUCTION/RELEASE of RETAINAGE
+REDUCTION of RETAINAGE